S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Related works

-Various methods have been proposed for detecting and tracking dynamic objects in the environment.
-Recent advances in deep learning enable the detection of the semantic label of dynamic objects based on their appearance models~\cite{lang2019pointpillars,cortinhal2020salsanext, milioto2019rangenet++}.
-However, these results only indicate potentially dynamic objects and not necessarily in motion.
-Appearance-based methods may also not apply to unknown object categories in the datasets.
-Another approach is to take sequential range images as input to capture dynamic points based on inconsistency, as shown in~\cite{chen2021lidar-mos,mersch2022receding}.
-Some learning-based approaches estimate the scene flow from sequential point clouds, as demonstrated by~\cite{liu2019flownet3d,wu2020pointpwc,huang2022dynamic}.
-However, these methods depend on manually labeled datasets and may not generalize well to unseen environments in real-world applications.
+Various methods have been proposed for detecting and tracking dynamic objects.
+Recent advances in deep learning enable the detection of dynamic objects according to their appearance~\cite{lang2019pointpillars,cortinhal2020salsanext, milioto2019rangenet++}.
+However, these methods only identify movable objects rather than moving objects, and their ability to generalize to unknown object categories beyond the training datasets is limited.
+Another approach is to use sequential range images to identify dynamic points based on inconsistency~\cite{chen2021lidar-mos,mersch2022receding}.
+Some learning-based approaches estimate the scene flow from sequential point clouds~\cite{liu2019flownet3d,wu2020pointpwc,huang2022dynamic}.
+But they rely on manually labeled datasets and may not effectively generalize to unseen scenarios in real-world applications.

 Some model-free approaches use motion clues to detect and track moving objects.
-For example, \cite{kaestner2012generative} proposes a generative Bayesian method for this purpose.
-However, this approach only works with a stationary sensor and may not apply to a sensor in motion.
-Another approach in~\cite{dewan2016motion} associates points with RANSAC and a Bayesian method to segment and track moving objects.
-They also estimate the scene flow from sequential frames, as described in~\cite{dewan2016rigid}.
-Although effective, these approaches may have suboptimal performance in tracking moving objects with low velocities, such as crowds of pedestrians.
+For example, \cite{kaestner2012generative} utilizes a generative Bayesian method, but it is limited to stationary sensors and does not work with moving sensors.
+Another method~\cite{dewan2016motion} combines RANSAC and a Bayesian method for segmenting and tracking moving objects.
+It can also estimate scene flow from sequential frames~\cite{dewan2016rigid}.
+While these approaches are effective, they are suboptimal for tracking moving objects with low velocities, like crowds of pedestrians.